D01110788/TwiitterWikidata/README.md

 # TwitterWikidata
 Project identifying if a correlation exists between live streamed Twitter hashtags and Wikidata revisions.
-**For each step in the process only a sample file has been provided.
-Due to the large number and size of files the full data content per step could not be included in the project in git**
+**For each step in the process only a sample result output file has been provided of the data content.
+Due to the large number and size of files the full data content per step could not be included in the project content in Git**

 # Part 1 Twitter Data Live Streaming